Generative Modelling of L\'evy Area for High Order SDE Simulation: Abstract

 \section{Abstract}

-It is well known that, when numerically simulating solutions to SDEs, achieving a strong convergence rate better than $O(\sqrt{h})$ (where $h$ is the step-size) requires the use of certain iterated integrals of Brownian motion, commonly referred to as its ``L\'{e}vy areas''.
+It is well understood that, when numerically simulating SDEs with general noise, achieving a strong convergence rate better than $O(\sqrt{h})$ (where $h$ is the step-size) requires the use of certain iterated integrals of Brownian motion, commonly referred to as its ``L\'{e}vy areas''.
 However, these stochastic integrals are difficult to simulate due to their non-Gaussian nature and for a $d$-dimensional Brownian motion with $d > 2$, no fast almost-exact sampling algorithm is known.

 In this paper, we propose L\'{e}vyGAN, a deep-learning-based model for generating approximate samples of L\'{e}vy area conditional on a Brownian increment.
 Due to our ``Bridge-flipping'' operation, the output samples match all joint and conditional odd moments exactly.
 Our generator employs a tailored GNN-inspired architecture, which enforces the correct dependency structure between the output distribution and the conditioning variable.
 Furthermore, we incorporate a mathematically principled characteristic-function based discriminator.
 Lastly, we introduce a novel training mechanism termed ``Chen-training'', which circumvents the need for expensive-to-generate training data-sets.
 This new training procedure is underpinned by our two main theoretical results.